MicrosoftDocs/customer-insights/ci-docs/audience-insights/predict-subscription-churn.md

 Subscription churn prediction helps predicting whether a customer is at risk for no longer using your company’s subscription products or services.
 You can create new subscription churn prediction on the **Intelligence** > **Predictions** page.
 Select **My predictions** to see other predictions that you've created.

+> [!TIP]
+> Try the tutorial for a subscription churn prediction using sample data: [Subscription churn prediction sample guide](sample-guide-predict-subscription-churn.md).

 ## Prerequisites

 - At least [Contributor permissions](permissions.md).